fonspa/go-http-server/docs/README.md

 You must be sure to *never* acknowledge the webhook request unless it is processed successfully because the 3rd party service will stop retrying if they receive a 2XX response.

+Usually webhooks will come with some sort of API key for the 3rd party service to authenticate the endpoint and avoid cheats.

 ## Testing with Curl

 Deleting *all* users (only in "dev" mode)